ansys/pyfluent/doc/source/api/solver/fieldinfo.rst

 ----------------------------

-In order to access field info, launch the fluent solver, and make field data available (for example, by reading case and data files):
+In order to access field info, launch the fluent solver, and make field data available (for example, by reading case and data files and initializing the solver):

 .. code-block:: python